fri-datascience/course_ids/docs/01-Introduction_to_Python.md

 ### Pure Python distribution installation

-You can also install a [pure Python distribution](https://www.python.org/downloads/) directly to your system from ????
+You can also install a pure Python distributiondirectly to your system from [the official Python Downloads web page](https://www.python.org/downloads/).

 To run Python, issue the `python` command in the console (there may be more interpreters installed on your machine and Python 3.5 might be run also using `python3.5`).
 After running the command, you should see something similar to the following: